What checks you can do if your boiler is losing pressure? – DIY Pressure Loss Checks Before Calling The Experts

 We at ADI have been finding hidden leaks on central heating systems, water pipework and swimming pools for over 10 years now.

 Now I have been working in the field of plumbing and heating for 20 years and do understand that finding a leak on a heating system without some pretty complicated tools, can be like looking for a needle in a hay stack but when there is a boiler losing pressure we must get to the cause of the problem.

 Without rambling on, the fact is we can’t save our customers money if a totally obvious fault has not been picked up by the Plumber.
 So we have written a list of obvious faults and how to diagnose them.
 If you go through this list and still need help, just give us a call and we will be pleased to help.

-Faults to look for if your Heating System is Losing Pressure
+Faults to look for if your Boiler & Heating System is Losing Pressure

-It’s always worth remembering that when a boiler is losing from 1.5 bar to 0 Bar on a standard 3 or 4 bedroom house, the system is probably only be losing 300 – 400ml of water when losing all its pressure.
+It’s always worth remembering that when a boiler losing pressure, in the range of 1.5 bar to 0 Bar on a standard 3 or 4 bedroom house, the system is probably only be losing 300 – 400ml of water when losing all its pressure.
 That’s not a lot of water and such a leak may go unnoticed in the most obvious places.

 First of all, let me explain a little about what you’re looking at, without going into technical mode!
 There are two types of heating systems.